 Graduates of the CCS Animation Program hold positions from Animator and Director to Rigger and VFX Artist.
 Companies that have hired College for Creative Studies graduates include ABC Television Group, DreamWorks Animation, Sony Pictures Imageworks, and Disney, to name a few.

 The College for Creative Studies was founded in 1906 as the Detroit Society of Arts and Crafts.
-Serving more than 1,400 students, CCS offers art and design programs at all degree levels.
-The College for Creative Studies is accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools (NCA).
-CCS is also an accredited institutional member of the National Association of Schools of Art and Design (NASAD).
+Serving more than 1,400 students, CCS offers more than 30 art and design programs at all degree levels.
+The College for Creative Studies is accredited by the Higher Learning Commission (HLC) and it is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).

 The School of Film and Television at Loyola Marymount University (LMU) houses the Walter and Grace Lantz Undergraduate Animation Program, which offers a BA and a Minor in Animation.
 The BA is a four year program that requires 45 semester hours of study in upper division coursework.
 The Minor consists of 18 semester hours of study and is open to all LMU students, regardless of major.

 The BA program requires a significant number of electives, allowing students to focus their studies in an area of interest.
 All students will learn about and complete projects in 3D filmmaking, visual effects, motion-capture, stop motion, and more.
 During the final year of the program, students will complete Animation Practicum and the Senior Thesis Project.

 Graduates of the program are prepared for positions in animation, film, games, design, television, and more.
 Animation program alumni have worked on The Simpsons and The Simpsons Movie, Wonder Woman, Superman: Doomsday, Green Lantern: First Flight, and many others.